IamGPIO/Bitaxe-Kick-Stand/README.md

 If you can improve this design, feel free to do so.
 Remember, sharing is caring.
-If this design doesnt work for you, sorry about that.
+If this design doesn't work for you, sorry about that.
 If it does, good stuff!